kelseyjmw/email-header-analyzer/README.md

 - Displays SPF, DKIM, and DMARC status clearly
 - Error handling for empty fields

+## Setting Up Unpacked Google Chrome Extension
+1. Download the repository
+2. In Google Chrome visit the url: chrome://extensions
+3. Select 'Load Unpacked'
+4. Select the repository folder you have downloaded
+5. The extension should now appear in your Chrome Extensions

 ## How It Works
 1. Find the message source of an existing email.
 2. Paste the raw email header string into the text area of the tool.